OPENDAP/pydmr/invariant_demo/README.md

 The last two are part of two different CCIDs: C2152045877-POCLOUD and C2152046451-POCLOUD

+Build the DMR++ invariant files and for the old and the new DMR++ and look for differences.
+The command looks like ./mk_invariant_dmrpp SWOT_L2_LR_SSH_Expert_001_001_20140412T120000_20140412T125105_DG10_01.nc.dmrpp
+In this directory, `bash make_inv.sh old_and_new_dmrpp.txt` will do this for the two sets of old and new DMR++ files.
+Use `diff` to examine the differences between the two.
+Note that for these two sets of files there are differences.
+Differences that can be seen: the new DMR++ has support for fill values, string arrays and also lacks three variables.
+It's clear that for these data, the new DMR++ builder produces something with significant differences.

+What about differences within a collection - will there be false positives (i.e., datasets that look different but are not)?

 We can look at the version information and see they were clearly built by different DMR++ builders: pydmr/invariant_demo % ../mk_invariant_dmrpp.py -v SWOT_L2_LR_SSH_Expert_001_001_20140412T120000_20140412T125105_DG10_01.nc.dmrpp
 DMR++ Builder Version: 3.20.13